 “I paid for that system out of my money and you broke it!”

 “This is my house and I’m your father.
-You show me fucking respect.
-After all that I’ve done for you, this is how you treat me?”
+You show me fucking respect.”

 “And yet, she didn’t take you with her,” Frank said.
-“So, it’s not just me.”
+“So, I’m not the only reason why she left.”

-As soon as Frank went upstairs and slammed his bedroom door, Martha came home.
-The first thing Martha noticed when she walked in the door was the look of rage on Larry’s face.
+As soon as Frank went downstairs and slammed the door, Martha came home.
+The first thing she noticed when she walked in the house was the look of rage on Larry’s face.

 “What’s wrong?”
 Martha asked.